Migration Diary Part 2: Moving Logs from Grafana Cloud to Kubernetes

 The stack: Loki + Alloy

 Loki handles storage and querying.
 Think of it like Prometheus but for logs.
-It doesn't index the full log content (which would be expensive), it just indexes labels.
-This makes it way cheaper to run.
+It doesn't index the full log content (which would be expensive).
+It just indexes labels.
+This makes it way cheaper to run than something like Elasticsearch.

 Alloy is Grafana's log collector.
 It runs as a DaemonSet on every node, reads container logs, and ships them to Loki.
-It's the newer version of Grafana Agent.
+It replaced the older Grafana Agent.

-The flow is: Container logs → Alloy (running on each node) → Loki → Grafana for viewing
+The flow: Container logs -> Alloy (running on each node) -> Loki -> Grafana for viewing

 Understanding Loki components

-Here's what took me a while to understand - Loki isn't just one thing.
-It's actually multiple components that work together.
-When you deploy it, you're running several different services:
+Here's what took me a while to understand.
+Loki isn't just one thing.
+It's multiple components working together.
+When you deploy it, you're running several services under the hood.

 Distributor

 First stop for incoming logs.
 Alloy sends logs here.
-The distributor validates them, makes sure they're formatted correctly, and then forwards them to ingesters.
-It's basically the front door.
+The distributor validates them, checks the formatting, and forwards them to ingesters.
+It's the front door.

 Ingester

 Takes logs from the distributor and writes them to storage.
-But it doesn't write immediately - it batches logs in memory first, compresses them into "chunks", and then flushes those chunks to storage.
-This batching is way more efficient than writing every single log line individually.
+But not immediately.
+It batches logs in memory first, compresses them into "chunks", and then flushes those chunks to storage.
+This is way more efficient than writing every single log line one at a time.

 Ingesters keep recent chunks in memory so queries for recent logs are fast.
 After a chunk is old enough and compressed, it gets written to long-term storage.